daudix/daudix.one/content/blog/2024-09-19-brand-experiments-2/index.md

 id = "113165388369757692"
 +++

-Remember when I said in the previous blog post:
+Remember when I wrote in the previous blog post:

 > Experimented with my personal branding, this time completely new designs executed in monochrome.
 About this in the next post later today, I suppose.